Embodied Compassionate Healing

 About the sessions

-Sessions may include touch work on the massage table (Transforming Touch®), always fully clothed and with consent.
+Sessions may include touch work on the table (Transforming Touch®), always fully clothed and with permission.

 Languages spoken: English and Brazilian Portuguese.